Jamie Chadwick: W Series

+Other racing series

+Chadwick participated in the opening three races of the 2019 F3 Asian Championship, as preparation for the inaugural season of the W Series.
+She also entered the 2019 24 Hours of Nürburgring with Aston Martin, racing alongside Alex Brundle finishing first in the SP8T class and twenty-seventh overall.

-In September 2019, Chadwick joined Double R Racing to test drive their Euroformula Open car in Silverstone, with a view to a competitive drive in the series in the future.
-The following week, Chadwick was announced as one of the competing drivers in the inaugural series of Extreme E in 2021.
+In September 2019, Chadwick joined Double R Racing to test drive their Euroformula Open car in Silverstone, with a view towards a competitive drive in the series in the future.

-In 2020, Chadwick was awarded her first 10 of the 40 points (of the 25 points for free practice) needed to qualify for a FIA Super Licence, after finishing fourth overall in the 2019–20 F3 Asian Championship.
+In 2020, Chadwick was awarded her first ten of the forty points (25 points for free practice) needed to qualify for an FIA Super Licence, after finishing fourth overall in the 2019–20 F3 Asian Championship.

-On 16 June 2020, following the cancellation of the 2020 W Series season due to the COVID-19 pandemic, it was announced that she had joined Italian outfit Prema Powerteam, to be one of the team's four drivers in the 2020 Formula Regional European Championship.
-Despite being the most experienced driver in the field, she only managed 9th in the standings, 263 points behind her nearest teammate and third-last of all drivers to complete the whole season.
+On 16 June 2020, it was announced that she had joined Italian outfit Prema Powerteam, to be one of the team's four drivers in the 2020 Formula Regional European Championship.
+Despite being the most experienced driver in the field, she only managed ninth in the standings, 263 points behind her nearest teammate and third-last of all drivers to complete the whole season.

-In March 2021, Williams announced that Chadwick would continue as a development driver for the 2021 season.
-Later that year she would reclaim her W Series title after a close, season-long battle with Alice Powell—thus adding 15 points to her Super Licence points tally and making her available for future free practice sessions in Formula One.